M0chaCat/Ash/README.md

 ## Building

-To compile your project after any change, simply run:
+To compile your project after big any change, simply run:

 ```bash
 node ./build.js all